stonapse64/ReWiPaLex/README.md

 # ReWiPaLex
-Repository of wisdom and painful lessons with Python, Jupyter and Windows.
+Repository of wisdom and painful lessons with Python, Jupyter, Linux and Windows.

 ## Introduction
 This is a collection of learnings that I made during my learning journey with data science and machine learning during 2024.
 I consider myself a beginner in these fields and the learning curve was and still is steep, mostly joyful but sometimes joyful and painful at the same time.